 Floaters after cataract surgery are a common side effect that most people experience, but they should disappear after a while.
 If you’re seeing more floaters than you might think is normal, feel free to schedule an appointment with Diamond Vision Lasik Center.

-The question of how to get rid of eye floaters is something most people ask after eye surgery.
+The question of how to get rid of eye floaters after cataract surgery is something most people ask following such an intervention.
 Unfortunately, there’s no way to speed up the process of getting rid of them, but following cataract surgery aftercare recommendations will surely help your eyes heal faster.
 Suppose you experience a lot of cataract surgery floaters.
 In that case, it’s important to let your doctor know as soon as possible because they are a sign of a tear in the retina of the eye, which is an issue commonly hidden behind cataracts, and hard to diagnose if one has cataracts.
 Only after the cataracts are removed can the ophthalmologist detect this.

 Look For the Signs